 Data pre-processing of metagenomic datasets for studying the associations between mycobiome and CRC

-We collected shotgun metagenomic sequencing data from night cohorts.
+We collected shotgun metagenomic sequencing data from eight cohorts (table 1 and supplementary table 1).
 All the raw sequencing data were reprocessed using the KneadData, Kraken227, and Bracken28 for taxonomic profiling.
 Each sample has about 107.19 (median) high-quality paired reads that match the bacterial database.
 104.31 (median) paired sequences were aligned to the fungal genome (figure 1a).
 The median ratio of fungi to bacteria was 10-2.80 (figure 1a), consistent with a previous study29 reporting that fungi make up about 0.1% of the total enteric microbes.
 The rarefaction curve (figure 1b) showed that all cohort samples reached a plateau at 10,000 sequencing reads.
 We applied strict sample filtering criteria to ensure rigorous outcomes and reduce the outlier effect (figure 1c).
-Collectively, we discarded 216 samples with unsatisfied sequencing quality, 211 outliers or contaminated samples.
-Notably, all samples from 2018_HanniganGD were discarded because of their low sequencing depth and non-PCR-free processing.
-Additionally, 296 samples with low fungi sequencing depth were filtered.
-In the end, we included 1,329 samples with 454 CRC patients, 350 adenoma and 525 healthy controls.
-Altogether, this is consistent with a previous study23 that fungi could be detected in approximately 70% of individuals in the gut.
+We finally included 1,329 samples with 454 CRC patients, 350 adenoma and 525 healthy controls.

-Alterations of enteric fungal and bacterial composition in CRC
+Alterations of enteric fungal composition in CRC

-Considering the overall fungal composition, Ascomycota was the most abundant fungal phylum among all the cohorts, while other dominating fungal phyla showed significant inter-cohort variations.
+We assessed the overall fungal composition, Ascomycota was identified to be the most abundant fungal phylum among all the cohorts, while other dominating fungal phyla showed significant inter-cohort variations (figure 2a and 2b).
 For instance, unlike all other cohorts, the second-most abundant phylum in Yachida's Japanese cohort was Mucoromycota but not Basidiomycota.
 Other examples include Microsporidia taking up a smaller proportion in Asians than non-Asians (figure 2b).

-For the altered microbial composition in CRC, we observed that bacterial phyla Bacteroidetes and Fusobacteria were enriched in the CRC group compared to the healthy control group.
-Conversely, Firmicutes and Actinobacteria were reduced in the CRC group (supplementary figure 1a).
-When we investigated the individual cohort, 6 of the total cohorts showed significant enrichment of Fusobacteria (p-value < 0.05) in the CRC group (supplementary figure 1b).
-Although no fungi were identified to show a stronger relationship with CRC than Fusobacteria, differentially abundant fungi were identified, which will be discussed in later sessions (figure 2c and supplementary figure 1).

-In agreement with previous researches showing distorted microbial diversity in the diseased group30, we observed that alpha diversity was reduced in CRC patients compared to healthy individuals when considering all the cohorts together (figure 2d).
-When considering individual cohorts, the majority showed reduced alpha diversity (chao1 index).
-Despite the less apparent alteration of fungal composition compared to the bacterial composition in CRC and the heterogeneity in different cohorts, we could still observe remarkable differences in both fungi phyla composition and alpha diversity in the CRC group, which are not negligible.
+In agreement with previous researches showing distorted microbial diversity in the diseased group30, the alpha diversity of enteric fungi was reduced in CRC patients compared to healthy individuals when considering all the cohorts together (figure 2d) and in three individual cohorts (chao1 index) (figure 2d).
+Collectively, we observed significant differences in both fungi phyla composition and alpha diversity in the CRC group compared to healthy controls.

-Identification of fungal species associated with CRC by univariate meta-analysis
+Identification of fungal species associated with CRC